sguzunov/docs/docs/glue42-concepts/02_application-management/03_net/app-management-net.md

 ## Events

-The .NET Application Management API offers methods for monitoring application and instance events - adding/removing applications, starting/stopping instances and more.
+The .NET App Management API offers methods for monitoring application and instance events - adding/removing applications, starting/stopping instances and more.

 ### Application